rz4/MinoTauro/README.md

 ## Documentation

-We are currently working on migrating all MinoTauro's documentation to a Github page.
-It is under active development, so keep come back every now and then to see updates.
+We are currently working on migrating all MinoTauro's documentation to a new GitHub page.
+It is under active development, so keep coming back every now and then to see updates.

-You can view the api here:
+You can view the API here:

 [https://rz4.github.io/MinoTauro](https://rz4.github.io/MinoTauro)